Mosque of the Bois de Vincennes: Background

+History of the mosque building

 The decision to build a mosque on the hospital's grounds was made in reaction to German war propaganda that attempted to turn Muslims from the British and French colonies against their colonial rulers.
 The German Empire was allied with the Ottoman Empire, which claimed global leadership of Islam through its Custody of Mecca and Medina and Caliphate.
 This strategy was the brainchild of German Orientalist Max von Oppenheim who had published a "memorandum on bringing revolution to the Islamic lands of our enemies" (Denkschrift betreffend die Revolutionierung der islamischen Gebiete unserer Feinde) in October 1914.
-Von Oppenheim, whose nickname Abu Jihad was posthumously popularized by Wolfgang G. Schwanitz, was given charge of a newly created Intelligence Bureau for the East which sponsored the prisoner-of-war camp named "Half Moon" (Halbmondlager) in Zossen-Wünsdorf near Berlin.
+Von Oppenheim, whose nickname Abu Jihad was posthumously popularised by Wolfgang G. Schwanitz, was given charge of a newly created Intelligence Bureau for the East which sponsored the prisoner-of-war camp named "Half Moon" (Halbmondlager) in Zossen-Wünsdorf near Berlin.

 As its name suggests, the Halbmondlager was specifically intended for Muslim soldiers from British and French colonies and included a monumental mosque, the first ever built in Germany, completed in July 1915.
 The German authorities distributed stories about the inappropriate treatment of Islam in the French military, illustrated with images of the Halbmondlager mosque.

 In turn, the war imperative to demonstrate that France was friendly to Islam, against the German claims, broke the prior taboo against an Islamic place of worship (other than in cemeteries) on the French mainland.
 Diplomat Pierre de Margerie, then director of political affairs at the French Foreign Ministry, promoted the initiative to build the mosque and orchestrated the wide distribution of a picture of it by French agents in the Muslim world, even before the building had been completed.

+Designs

 The wooden mosque was swiftly erected on designs by the Colonial Garden's architect M. Péni and inaugurated on 14 April 1916 by Gaston Doumergue, then Minister of the Colonies.
 Dedication prayers were read by two imams, Bou-Mezrag El-Mokrani of Chlef (a descendant of Cheikh Mokrani) and Katranji Sid Abderrahman of Algiers.

 Following the end of the war, the mosque was disaffected in 1919 and demolished in 1926, around the time when the Grand Mosque of Paris was inaugurated.

+Monuments

 A number of commemorative monuments were erected nearby during the interwar period and dedicated to the memory of fallen soldiers from various French colonies, most of them non-Muslims.
 The former Colonial Garden is now known as the Jardin d'agronomie tropicale de Paris.
 Some of the pavilions and monuments have been renovated in the 2010s.
 A commemorative stone stele and explanatory panel perpetuate the memory of the former mosque on the site.